getsentry/sentry-docs/src/collections/_documentation/workflow/integrations/integration-platform/index.md

 ## Webhooks
 Webhooks allows your service to receive requests about specific resources, depending on your selection.
 For more information, see the [full documentation on Webhooks]({%- link _documentation/workflow/integrations/integration-platform/webhooks.md -%}).

+## Authorized Origins
+It is possible to use Auth Tokens from the browser if you whitelist the origins of the pages making the requests.
+In the field that is called `Authorized JavaScript Origins`, add each origin you want separated by a new line (for example, docs.sentry.io).
+You do not need the protocol in the origin (http or https).
+At this moment, you cannot use any wildcard characters (for example, *.sentry.io) so if you have multiple subdomains you will you need to add them individually.

 ## FAQ